 For additional information or to talk to an expert, you could contact these organizations:

-National Eating Disorders Association @ 800-931-2237 International Mental Health Referral Service @ 800-THERAPIST or 800-843-7274 National Association of Anorexia Nervosa and Associate Disorders (ANAD) @ 847-831-3438 www.anred.com —Anorexia Nervosa and Related Eating Disorders Rader Programs @ 800-841-1515 Referrals to Eating Disorder Specialists (US and Canada): The Renfrew Center @ 800-RENFREW or 800-736-3739 www.something-fishy.org —Something Fishy Web Site on Eating Disorders.
-Information about the different disorders and their dangers, online support (chats and message boards), treatment finders, organizations that can help. www.overeatersanonymous.org —Overeaters Anonymous (OA) —provides meetings and literature to help people with addiction to, or obsession with, food and weight.
+National Eating Disorders Association by calling 800-931-2237 International Mental Health Referral Service by calling 800-THERAPIST or 800-843-7274 National Association of Anorexia Nervosa and Associate Disorders (ANAD) by calling 847-831-3438 www.anred.com —Anorexia Nervosa and Related Eating Disorders Rader Programs by calling 800-841-1515 Referrals to Eating Disorder Specialists (US and Canada): The Renfrew Center by calling 800-RENFREW or 800-736-3739 Looking for help for eating disorders?
+Get helpful information and advice from BeingGirl.